EthanDF/ethandf.github.io/_posts/20161019-LeadersNewWork_BuildingLearningOrgs.md

 The idea of "learning organizations" seems to be resolve a problem I've found where often those with responsibility have no authority.
 Or, those with authority don't understand the responsibilities of those in their reporting lines.
 What I understood, is that learning recognize that everyone has a passion and the responsibility to bring innovation and passion to their work.
 As such, they are trusted with the authority to at least promote their own ideas.
 Further, the management would be able to trust that their organization is structured to promote such innovation.
 Their work would be less in the execution and more about ensuring the system built around the execution is well suited.

 This makes me think about how metadata work happens and how the role of the librarian might best relate to the staff supporting the production of metadata.
 So much of my work in technical services is about ensuring that the workflows for copy cataloging and batch loading are happening in a system that conducive to efficient workflows.
 I'm less concerned, on a day-to-day basis, with the actual production.
 I don't think my supervisors see it this way.
 They expect the execution and the reflection to all happen at once.
 Of course, most often it does just because I have no one else to do the work.
-Automation is a really handy mechnanism for thinking through systems.
+Automation is a really handy mechanism for thinking through systems.
 It forces me to consider what needs to be done and what are the decisions that go into each action.
 Next, I can think about what can be decided automatically and how best to present information to the people who must make the decisions that cannot be automated.
 Even without automation, as librarians lead learning organizations, in technical services departments, perhaps the author's "systems thinking" is a good way to frame the responsibility.

 ## from the article

-* instutions are oriented toward controlling rather than learning, rewarding individuals for performance rather than cultivating curiosity and the impulse to learn
+* institutions are oriented toward controlling rather than learning, rewarding individuals for performance rather than cultivating curiosity and the impulse to learn
 * Focus on someone else's performance standards lead to mediocrity
 * "It is no longer possible for anyone to 'figure it all out at the top.'" > Instead integrate thinking and acting at all levels
 * Generative Learning & adaptive learning - which is about coping